Lessons from a "Minnow"

 In 1858 the first transatlantic cable was laid between North America and Europe, and for the first time messages could be sent across an ocean in minutes.
 In 1876 the telephone was invented, making instant communication available to the common man (it was necessary to learn Morse code before the telephone, and messages had to be slowly tapped out by hand.
 Today, in one of the greatest leaps in technology ever, we have collectively decided that "text messaging" is the way to go!
 Alexander Graham Bell must be turning over in his grave.), and after that technology began to take off.
 Today, information is shared instantaneously worldwide, and even communication across galaxies is now possible!

-Has your stockbroker communicated with you recently?
+So why hasn't your stockbroker communicated with you?

 What's the Problem Here?

 Believe it or not, the biggest compaint that customers lodge against their financial advisor is that he or she hardly ever communicates with them.
 They are promised the moon whenever they are being courted as a new customer, but once that contract is signed, it's sayonara, baby.